-dominated by large incumbents, which might either use their data advantage or their ability to acquire potential competitors practices between firms.
-Management to cement their advantage.
-The Furman Review32 paved the way for the eventual constraint in a business using complex establishment of the CMA's (Competition and Markets Authority) Digital Markets Unit, and the CMA has signalled its intention to play an active role in enforcing it is to adopt the new technologies to competition including the implications of markets will be essential for the UK to take advantage of its strengths in areas of Al innovation.
+Yet digital markets are often dominated by large incumbents, which might either use their data advantage or their ability to acquire potential competitors to cement their advantage.
+The Furman Review32 paved the way for the eventual establishment of the CMA's (Competition and Markets Authority) Digital Markets Unit, and the CMA has signalled its intention to play an active role in enforcing competition including the implications of new foundation Al models.33 markets will be essential for the UK to take advantage of its strengths in areas of Al innovation.

-Resisting the lobbying of big tech perhaps getting harder to use. engineers and data scientists suggests companies to enable new entry in relevant
+Resisting the lobbying of big tech companies to enable new entry in relevant